Meet Mary-Ann and Pim van Oeveren

 Organic growing doesn’t mean that you don’t intervene when you have a problem with bugs or fungi.
 It means you don’t spray harmful chemicals.
 Instead you try to find out the root of the problem and act in a wholesome way.
 Bugs are usually trapped with bait, i.e. a mixture containing molasses and spinosat, which the bugs like better than the fruit.
 Spinosat is a natural pesticide made from a fermented bacteria.
 So, if you see them spraying the trees, don’t assume they are cheating, but realize that they are spraying the trees to protect them against infestation using a harmless concoction.

 Weeds are a totally different game.
 No spraying!
 Just hard handwork!
 Luckily Pim has invented various weeding machines that he pulls behind his little tractor.
 You often find him early in the morning riding between the rows of plants to get rid of all the nasty weeds.
 The weeds that are close to, and in between the plants have to be removed by hand.

 Sharing the Knowledge

 Pim and Mary-Ann love to share their knowledge with other people.
 During the fall/winter Mary-Ann loves to teach creative classes in her beautiful studio at home.
-This year Pim and Mary-Ann are excited to offer a greater variety of courses, such as Gluten Free Baking and Fruit Tree Pruning, etc. For more course information, please go here.
+Unfortunately, due to the Corona Virus, all courses are postponed until further notice.

 Other than offering courses, Mary-Ann also speaks and demonstrates for garden clubs and other interested groups.
 Tasty Acres is also part of a local annual farm tour, where the public is invited to see for themselves what it means to operate an organic farm.